 What type of boiler is best for me?

 Pellet boilers are the most common type of installation due to there ease of use.
 Pellet boilers are relatively cost effective to buy and are most similar to your current fossil fuelled boilers.

 Log boilers are most suited to people who have a good supply of locally sourced seasoned logs and have time to load their boiler each or every other day.

-How much will a Biomass boiler save me?
+How much will a biomass boiler save me?

-On average, changing from LPG or OIL to a pellet boiler, chip or log boiler will save you around 30% compared to your current fuel costs plus the large RHI payments for 7 or 20 years.
+On average, changing from LPG or OIL to a pellet boiler, chip or log boiler will save you around 30% compared to your current fuel costs plus the large RHI payments for seven or 20 years.